leandroberetta/regis/README.md

 Up to the moment the projects is a simple web UI for the Docker private registry.

-It Lets inspect images and tags.
+It lets inspect images and tags.
 Also allows the logical deletion of tags.

 ## Screenshot